OH NO!! Insects on my plants!

 That's because insects lay eggs in hard to find places and they're easy to miss.
 Even though you kill the adults, the problem returns when the eggs hatch.

-When you find insects, it's imperative to spray the plant 3 times at weekly intervals.
+If you suspect insects, it's imperative to spray the plant 3 TIMES at weekly intervals - whether you see them or not.
 Spraying kills the adults but doesn't get the eggs.

 Active adults lay eggs on decorative pots, the bench holding the plants, and even on the floor under the plant.
 These eggs can lay dormant for a year (or more).
 When conditions are right, the eggs hatch and your problem starts all over again.